KellenWatt/rash/README.md

 simply was quickly shot to hell by the syntax of both languages.
 Solving that cleanly would have amounted to writing a parser for multiple langauges at once that could automatically distinguish between the two, but also treat them the same.
-Ruby's function-call syntax (one of the big reasons using it as a shell might be handy) made this less than reasonable.
+Ruby's function-call syntax (one of the big reasons using it as a shell might be handy) made this less than reasonable. <br>
 I did have an idea for something that worked via Haskell-style currying to approximate bash syntax.
 I explored this briefly, but I couldn't find a way for that to work without way more effort than it's worth.
 Plus, it would significantly affect how Ruby works (i.e. most semantic expectations